michaelkatcher/excel-tools/README.md

 Background:
 - A folder with an .xlsm for each trading day
-- In each file is a tab called 'SOTER'
+- In each file is a data tab with the same name

 Requirement:
-- Copy all the tabs for a given date range into a single workbook with one tab for each date.
+- Copy all the tabs for a given date range into a single workbook with one tab for each date

 Functions:
-- def date_from_file_name: Return full date as a string or datetime from a date in a filename.
+- def date_from_file_name: Return full date as a string or datetime from a date in a filename
-- def copy_worksheet: Copy values from one openpyxl Worksheet to another.
+- def copy_worksheet: Copy values from one openpyxl Worksheet to another

 Classes:
-- class OutputWorkbook(Workbook): An extension of the openpyxl Workbook class to add a context manager.
+- class OutputWorkbook(Workbook): An extension of the openpyxl Workbook class to add a context manager